Bryce Dessner: HAVEN

 Dessner is co-curator of HAVEN, Copenhagen's annual festival "for the senses, merging experiments in art, music, beer and food".
 The festival, which launched in 2017, explores the ways in which the art forms intersect, providing the opportunity to discover new tastes, sounds and sights.
-Its inaugural year saw performances from the likes of Arcade Fire, Ariel Pink, and Kamasi Washington.
+Its inaugural year saw performances from the likes of Iggy Pop, Bon Iver, and The National.

 Producer

-Dessner has produced and orchestrated tracks on The National's two most recent albums, High Violet (2010) and Trouble Will Find Me (2013).
+Dessner has produced and orchestrated tracks on The National's two most albums, High Violet (2010) and Trouble Will Find Me (2013).
 Outside of his work with The National, Dessner produced eighth blackbird's "Filament" (2015), which won Best Chamber Music/Small Ensemble Performance in the 2016 Grammy's.
 He also produced Pulitzer Prize-winning composer David Lang's album Death Speaks (2013), Pedro Soler and Gaspar Claus' album Barlande (2011) and Richard Reed Parry's album Music for Heart and Breath, which was released on classical label Deutsche Grammophon.
 Additionally, Bryce orchestrated tracks on Local Natives' Hummingbird (2013) and Sharon van Etten's Tramp (2012), both of which were produced by his brother Aaron Dessner.
+The brothers also produced sister Jessica Dessner's 2023 Complete Mountain Almanac.